Ferries from

 Yakushima to Tanegashima

 There are 2 ferry routes.
-Ferries from Anbo to Nishinoomote and Anbo to Nishinoomote are popular ferry trips from Yakushima to Tanegashima.
+Ferries from Anbo to Nishinoomote and Miyanoura to Nishinoomote are popular ferry trips from Yakushima to Tanegashima.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

 More routes than anyone else.